intersystems-community/vscode-objectscript/docs/ServerSide.md

 - `isfs://myserver:user/?mapped=0`, hides files that are mapped from a non-default database

 The options `flat`, `generated` and `mapped` can be combined with each other, and with `type` or `filter`.
 If `filter` is specified, `type` is ignored.

+To modify the query parameters or name of an existing workspace folder, run the `Modify Server-Side Workspace Folder...` command from the command palette or the file explorer context menu.

 ## Advanced Workspace Configurations